hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/haken.md

 * Year: 2020
 * Blog: https://research.checkpoint.com/2020/android-app-fraud-haken-clicker-and-joker-premium-dialer/

 The malware sample aims to perform ad-click fraud.
-It listens on a wide variety of system-wide events to schedule two threads which: (1) contact the malware developers server for commands to push full screen ads, and (2) displays full screen ads and uses motion events to perform ad-click fraud.
+It listens on a wide variety of system-wide events to schedule two threads which: (1) contact the malware developers server for commands to push full screen ads, and (2) perform a probability roll to pick an ad vendor that displays ads disruptively to the user.
+The malware then performs ad-click fraud behavior upon retrieving an enable flag from commands in the first thread.

 ## Signature
 ---